-The solution: Send your pricing information at the beginning of the booking process AND utilize a questionnaire in your workflow to understand what products a potential client may be interested in.
-Understanding if the client is interested in digital files, prints for the walls or a beautiful album can help you set a solid understanding of the pricing from the beginning.
-It also gives you the opportunity to talk them through their options and increase your sales.
+Take the initiative to send your pricing information at the beginning of the booking process.
+Additionally, incorporate a questionnaire in your workflow to understand the products that potential clients may be interested in.
+This will help you establish a solid understanding of pricing from the outset and allow you to discuss their options and increase sales.

-The solution: Create a “what to wear” document for each type of session you do and share it with your clients..
-It will not only position you as an expert, but it will also work to establish trust with your clients.
-A list of best practices will make your clients feel confident and ready to go.
-It is easy to attach a document like this in a confirmation email that is automatically sent after your client has confirmed their session.
-They will thank you a million times over for helping set them up for success!
+Create a “what to wear” document specific to each type of session and share it with your clients.
+This not only positions you as an expert but also helps establish trust.
+Provide a list of best practices to boost your clients’ confidence and readiness.
+Attaching this document to a confirmation email, which is automatically sent after clients confirm their session, will set them up for success and earn their gratitude.

-The solution: Take the time to talk to your clients about what they will get and when they will get it.
-Outlining your process and deliverables in your booking conversation is one way to set the expectation.
-Taking a moment at the end of the session to remind them when their images will be done is a good time to reiterate what they can expect next.
-Additionally, setting up an automated thank you email is a great way to remind them of next steps, including image delivery.
+Take the time to discuss with your clients what they will receive and when they can expect it.
+During the booking conversation, outline your process and deliverables to set clear expectations.
+At the end of the session, remind them of the timeline for completing their images and reiterate what they can expect next.
+Additionally, set up an automated thank you email to serve as a reminder of the next steps, including image delivery.

 Bonus solution: Craft an engaging email to inform your clients when their gallery is ready.
 Provide instructions on downloading images, ordering prints, scheduling appointments, or any other relevant next steps in your process.
 This is also an opportune time to offer guidance on best practices for sharing online, including tips to avoid applying filters and ensuring proper photographer credit.